June 15, 2022

 - Things to consider before you start a blog

-Do research before you decide on a theme for your website.
+Research before you decide on a theme for your website.
 Check the competition and see what you like about their website and what you dislike.
-It might come in handy when choosing a theme for your own blog.
-Don’t copy others, be better!
+It might come in handy when choosing a theme for your blog.
+Just remember, don’t copy others!

 - Questions to ask yourself before you start a blog